Sidarta/OfflineManager/README.md

 # OfflineManager - Handle Offline Retrofit calls

 This lib offers an easy way for developers to provide offline functionality and treatment in their app.
-It handles Retrofit calls and offers methods to cater for when device had no connection, or for when server seems to be offline or not responding.
+It handles Retrofit calls and offers methods to cater for when device has no connection, or for when server seems to be offline or not responding.

 ## Prerequisites